K\'arm\'an vortex street for the generalized surface quasi-geostrophic equation: Introduction and main results

-According to Theorem \ref{thm1} and \ref{thm2}, our solutions actually constitute the regularization for two different types of K\'arm\'an point vortex street.
-Recall that a vortex dynamic system is called a vortex-wave system, if it is composed of highly concentrately vortices known as ``vortex", and relatively scattered vortices known as ``wave".
+The solutions constructed above actually constitute the regularization for K\'arm\'an point vortex street.
+Recall that a vortex dynamic system is called a vortex-wave system, if it is composed of highly concentrated vortices known as ``vortex", and relatively scattered vortices known as ``wave".
 Suppose $\sigma(\varepsilon)$ satisfies \textbf{(H)} with $\sigma(\varepsilon)=o_\varepsilon(1)$.
-Then compared with the positive vortices, the size of negative vortices in Theorem \ref{thm1} and \ref{thm2} have a sharper shrinking rate.
+Then compared with the positive vortices, the size of negative vortices in Theorem \ref{thm1} \ref{thm2} and \ref{thm3} has a sharper shrinking rate.
 So, in this situation, our result can be regarded as the regularization of foresaid vortex-wave system with ``vortex" on the right and ``wave" on the left.

-Our paper is organized as follows: In Section 2, we consider the gSQG equation with $0<s<1$.
+Our proof will begin with the relatively simple case $a=0$ or $l/4$.
+In Section 2, we consider the gSQG equation with $0<s<1$.
 We first use the periodic setting to construct a series of approximate solutions to \eqref{1-6}, and compute the error of approximation.
-Then we study the linear projective problem and make essential a priori estimates.
+Then we study the linear projective problem and make essential a priori estimate.
 The existence and uniqueness of solutions to the projective problem can be obtained from contraction mapping theorem.
 We finish the construction by solving a reduced finite-dimensional problem.
-In Section 3, we will use a similar method to deal with the gSQG equation with $s=1$, and complete the proof of Theorem \ref{thm1} and \ref{thm2}.
+In Section 3, we use a similar method to deal with the Euler equation(the case with $s=1$), and complete the proof of Theorem \ref{thm1} and \ref{thm2}.
+To conclude the paper, we will investigate the general situation $a\in (0,l/2)$ and prove Theorem \ref{thm3} in Section 4.